 International schools in the Philippines

-Nurseries in the Philippines
+Nurseries and kindergartens in the Philippines

 Special-needs education in the Philippines